NASA-AMMOS/slim/docs/guides/metrics/software-delivery-metrics/metrics-tool-trade-study.md

 **Integration with Other Tools**: It offers decent integration capabilities with other tools, which can be enhanced to improve its compatibility with a wider range of DevOps tools.

-**Community and Support**: ThoughtWorks Metrik's community and vendor support are relatively modest, and this may pose challenges for organizations seeking robust support options.
+**Community and Support**: ThoughtWorks Metrik's community and vendor support are relatively modest, and this may pose challenges for teams seeking robust support options.

 **Customization and Extensibility**: This tool provides some room for customization but is not as flexible as Apache DevLake in this regard.